Boris-Barboris/dpeq/README.md

     Optional parameter 'describe', when set to false, prevents the server from sending RowDescription message, thus saving the network capacity.
-Some demarshalling functions require the QueryResult to have RowDescription.
+Some deserialization functions require the QueryResult to have RowDescription.
     One of the 'blockToTuples' overloads does not, and is therefore recommended for folks of all ages.